mockoon/mockoon.com/content/blog/seven-years-2024-retrospective.md

 ## 🎂 7 years old!

-Mockoon's [first release](https://github.com/mockoon/mockoon/releases/tag/v0.1.0) was a bit more than 7 years ago, in August 2017.
+Mockoon's [first release](https://github.com/mockoon/mockoon/releases/tag/v0.1.0) was a bit more than **7 years ago**, in August 2017.
 It's been a long journey since then, and we are proud of what we have achieved so far.
-We have come a long way from a simple mock server to a powerful tool that allows you to create complex mock APIs with rules, templates, fake data, proxy, recording, JSON databases, guards, webhooks, and much more.
+We have come a long way from a simple mock server to a **powerful tool** that allows you to create complex mock APIs with rules, templates, fake data, proxy, recording, JSON databases, guards, webhooks, and much more.

 ![#sub#Mockoon's v0.1 interface{1286x893}](/images/blog/seven-years-2024-retrospective/v1-interface.jpg)